ifTNT/cafemq/README.md

 ## Introduction

-[srsLTE](https://github.com/srsLTE/srsLTE) provides a virtual RF front-end based on [ZeroMQ](https://zeromq.org/) for convenient development.
+[SrsLTE](https://github.com/srsLTE/srsLTE) provides a virtual RF front-end based on [ZeroMQ](https://zeromq.org/) for convenient development.
 In short, you can deploy your own LTE EPC, eNB and UE without buying any additional hardware equipments.
 The method has massive protential in researching and developing.

 ZeroMQ is used here as an ideal physical channel to carry all of the baseband samples from Tx to Rx.
 However, the ideal channel is not suitable to perform any experiment of error-correction due the error is never occured in the ideal channel.
 Thus, we introduced the CaféMQ (or CafeMQ for convenience).
-CafeMQ simulates multiple noisy channel to provide a well controled and tunable RF enviorment for the researchers, students, and other hackers.
+CafeMQ can simulate multiple noisy channel to provide a well controled and tunable RF enviorment for the researchers, students, and other hackers.

 ## Features

 - Compatible with srsLTE.
-- Tunable additive white Gaussian noise(AWGN) channel model with specificed SNR.
+- Tunable additive white gaussian noise(AWGN) channel model with specificed SNR.
 - Hight throughput.
 - Written in pure Rust.
 - Functional programming style.